Skip to content

 b) Care should be taken to make sure District drivers are well rested so they can operate the bus safely.

-c) The schools will be responsible to provide for the expenses incurred to be in compliance with this regulation, to include a separate hotel room for each driver and any mileage or travel expenses for additional relief drivers.
+c) The schools will be responsible to provide for the expenses incurred to be in compliance with this regulation, to include a separate hotel room for each driver, and any mileage or travel expenses for additional relief drivers.

-4. Jordan School District buses are not authorized to operate between 1:00 A.M. and 4:00 A.M.
+5. Jordan School District vehicles are not authorized to operate between 1:00 A.M. and 4:00 A.M.

-5. When students are engaged in an activity where a change of clothing is required, schools should make arrangements for a changing room for students.
+6. When students are engaged in an activity where a change of clothing is required, schools should make arrangements for a changing room for students.
 School buses shall not be used as a dressing room.

-8. Upon arrival at a destination, local ground transportation may be operated by an adult adviser/chaperone who is at least 21 years of age or older if the distance traveled is less than 150 miles one way, and the operator does not have any prior drug/alcohol related driving citations.
+9. Upon arrival at a destination, local ground transportation may be operated by an adult advisor/chaperone who is at least 21 years of age or older if the distance traveled is less than 150 miles one way, and the operator does not have any prior drug/alcohol related driving citations.
 The vehicles used for this transportation should never exceed eight passenger capacity.
 Fifteen passenger vans are strictly prohibited for any student travel.
 Appropriate ground transportation insurance must be in place.

-9. Students are not allowed to drive when participating in overnight travel.
+10. Students are not allowed to drive when participating in overnight travel.

 2. A preliminary travel proposal outlining a desired overnight travel experience will be submitted to the Administrator of Schools prior to any discussion or meetings with parents and at least 45 days prior to the proposed trip.
 The preliminary travel proposal for Administrator of Schools and Associate Superintendent,

-Business Administrator or Superintendent approval shall include:
+Business Administrator, or Superintendent approval shall include:

 1. The name of the group requesting permission to travel.